✓ Lagt i kurven → Se kurv

 • Test play from approx. week 19–20 if weather has been good

-• Adjust tension: Not too tight (tears up clay), not too loose (creates waves)
+• Adjust tension — not too tight (tears clay), not too loose (creates waves)

-• Roll/stamp down: Lines must be level with court surface – critical for safety and evenness
+• Roll/stamp down — lines must be level with surface (critical for safety)

-• Clean line edges: Remove clay buildup along line edges
+• Clean line edges — remove clay buildup along edges

-🌤️ Weather Check: Ideal conditions are calm days with little wind and temperatures above +10°C. Avoid applying surface during periods of high wind or incoming precipitation.
+🌤️ Ideal conditions: Calm days, little wind, temperatures above +10°C. Avoid applying surface during high wind or incoming rain.

-• Always have buffer: Extra 2–3 tons in stock for unforeseen needs
+• Always keep 2–3 tons in buffer for unforeseen needs

-• Line maintenance matters: Properly set lines prevent unevenness and trip hazards all season
+• Line maintenance prevents unevenness and trip hazards all season

-• Involve players early: Inform about "soft start" the first weeks – court needs to settle
+• Inform players about "soft start" the first weeks — court needs to settle

-• Document: Take photos before, during and after – valuable learning for next year
+• Take photos before, during and after — valuable learning for next year